jesseu/jesseu.github.io/_posts/2021-08-18-diversity-equity-inclusion-thoughts.md

 *N.B.
 I am not a professional in the field of DEI.
 My intent is to share my learnings, observations and thoughts accumulated during my journey and to hopefully support yours.*

 - - -
-### Coming up: Inclusive by Design event
+### Listen more: Inclusive by Design event
-Join us for keynotes from professionals representing the intersecting fields of design, anthropology, children’s rights and DEI consultation.
-The event will be held online on Thursday 10.2.2022 at 17:00–18:30!
-[Sign up & read more](https://qvik.com/events/inclusive-by-design/){:target="_blank"}
+I organized [a virtual event at Qvik](https://qvik.com/events/inclusive-by-design/){:target="_blank"} where I was joined by professionals representing the intersecting fields of design, anthropology, children’s rights and DEI consultation.
+[Check the recording from YouTube](https://youtu.be/qyd-ZrKf650){:target="_blank"}
 - - -

 ## Related readings & sources 📚